The halo 3-point correlation function: a methodological analysis: Results

 To inspect the degeneracy between the bias parameters and how this depends on $r_{min}$, we plot their 1D and 2D marginalized distributions in the triangle plot of Fig.~\ref{fig:benchmark_cntrs}.
 We compare the three cases of $r_{min}=20, 30$ and $40 \hMpc$ (respectively in blue green and red) with the result of the bispectrum analysis (grey) from \cite{Oddo2020}, where a scale cut of $k_{max}=0.09\kMpc$ is assumed.

 For $r_{min} \leq 30 \hMpc$ the constraints from the 3PCF analysis are slightly tighter and less degenerate than in the bispectrum case, with the $b_1$ value recovered from the 3PCF 1-$\sigma$ lower than the one from the bispectrum.
 On the other hand, the error on $b_2$ inferred from the bispectrum is smaller.
+The posteriors width is a non-trivial combination of two aspects: the ability of the different probes to break degeneracies among parameters and the information content as a function of the scale.
+It is indeed evident, in Fig.~\ref{fig:benchmark_cntrs}, that the two probes are not equally able to constrain bias parameters, particularly $b_2$, with the difference showing a notable dependence on the scales-cut.
 Yet, the overall agreement is an indication that our understanding of halo 3-point correlation in terms of local and tidal bias along with the control of systematic in both the Fourier-space as the configuration-space estimations and analyses are on rather solid grounds.
+A more detailed comparisons deserve a dedicated discussion that is beyond the aims of this paper.